meteatamel/genai-beyond-basics/samples/grounding/vertexai-search/README.md

 ![Without grounding](images/without-grounding.png)

-As you can see, the model thinks it's a ship and cannot really answer the question.
+As you can see, the model thinks we're talking about a ship and cannot really answer the question.

-There's also a [main.py](main.py) Python sample that you can run **without** grounding:
+There's also a [main.py](main.py) sample that you can run **without** grounding:

 ```sh
 python main.py --project_id your-project-id